 .
 The scheme originally began with an employee at Citibank stealing customers' identities, which were then used to create the bogus tax documents.

 "I can tell you this case is one of the largest ID thefts we have investigated," Florida State Attorney Angela Corey told the newspaper.
 "We found victims that are children, we found victims that are deceased."

 The plot began to unravel when the criminals cashed multiple tax return checks into a single account at a small credit union, the report said.
 Many of these deposits came from outside the Jacksonville area.
 Adam Levin

-, chairman for IDentity Theft 911, has a blog about the difficulties these types of fraud pose for consumers.
+, chairman for IDT911, has a blog about the difficulties these types of fraud pose for consumers.